 An appraisal will be conducted as needed to determine the current market value of the property.
 Appraisers must be duly licensed and qualified to conduct real estate property appraisals in Puerto Rico.
-The Program will contact the applicant to schedule the appraisal, which will be conducted concurrently with the DOB uplication of Benefits review, when possible.
+The Program will contact the applicant to schedule the appraisal.